PENGLU-WashU/IMC_Denoise/README.md

 ### Docker
 - A reproducible environment from nvidia/cuda:10.1-cudnn7-devel-ubuntu18.04 with miniconda environment activated for IMC_Denoise.
-- Working directory with all IMC_Denoise scripts and notebooks is /IMC_Denoise
 ```
 $ docker run -it koetjen/imc_denoise:latest
 ```